tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 ### Discussion

 QUESTION: We can trade a few prefix path bytes for payload table slots or vice versa, depending on what the data tells us.

+QUESTION: Do we want to stash the number of utilized slots in `payloads`?
+Allows for fast paths for a few functions that would otherwise require 4 `popcnt` operations (or a 256-bit compare in the case of `is_empty`).
+But we'd need to give up a child or a path prefix byte to get it.

+QUESTION: We might want a "medium-saturated" format that could store up to 55ish or 88ish children before going all the way to a saturated node.
+Depending on the utilization we find.

 ## ByteSaturatedHead Chunk Format